OpenTermsArchive/opentermsarchive.org/content/publications/a-framework-for-classifying-platform-policy-update-disclosures/index.md

 In App: Yes
 Opt-out: No, but creators can apply if not already part of the rights manager system

-**Facebook Community Guidelines: removing accounts based on their interactions with violating accounts, content, and groups**
+**Facebook community guidelines: removing accounts based on their interactions with violating accounts, content, and groups**
 Effective on September 20, 2025
 [https://opentermsarchive.org/en/memos/facebook-can-now-remove-accounts-for-interacting-with-violating-content/](https://opentermsarchive.org/en/memos/facebook-can-now-remove-accounts-for-interacting-with-violating-content/)
 Email: No